Algorithms for weighted independent transversals and strong colouring: Introduction

+We let $n = |V(G)|$ denote the number of vertices in $G$.
+The \emph{neighbourhood} $N(v)$ of a vertex $v$ is the set of vertices $u \in V(G)$ with $uv \in E(G)$.
+The \emph{maximum degree} $\Delta(G)$ is the maximum number of neighbours of any vertex; again, if $G$ is understood, we write simply $\Delta$.

-Many combinatorial problems can be formulated in terms of the existence of an IT in a graph with respect to a given vertex partition (see e.g.~\cite{Haxell2011}).
-Various known results give sufficient conditions for the existence of an IT (e.g.~\cite{Alon1988, Fellows1990, Haxell1995, Haxell2001, Alon2008, Bissacot2011}).
-Furthermore, some of these results have algorithmic versions, mostly relying on algorithmic versions of the Lov\'asz Local Lemma (LLL), that can efficiently return an IT given a graph $G$ and vertex partition $\mathcal V$ (see~\cite{Annamalai2017, Harris2016, Harris2017}).
-However, the IT existence theorems (in particular~\cite{Haxell1995, Haxell2001}) that give the best possible bounds do not give efficient algorithms for finding an IT.
+An independent set $I$ of $G$ is called an {\it independent transversal} (IT) of $G$ with respect to $\mathcal V$ if $|I \cap U| = 1$ for all $U \in \mathcal V$; likewise, $I$ is a {\it partial independent transversal} (PIT) of $G$ with respect to $\mathcal V$ if $|I \cap U| \leq 1$ for all $U \in \mathcal V$.
+Many combinatorial problems can be formulated in terms of ITs in graphs with respect to given vertex partitions (see e.g.~\cite{Haxell2011}).
+Various results give sufficient conditions for the existence of an IT (e.g.~\cite{Alon1988, Fellows1990, Haxell1995, Haxell2001, Alon2008, Bissacot2011}).
+In particular, \cite{Haxell1995, Haxell2001} showed the following: \begin{theorem}[\cite{Haxell1995,Haxell2001}] If $G$ has a vertex partition with $b^{\min}\geq 2 \Delta (G)$, then an IT of $G$ exists. \end{theorem}

+This bound is optimal, since \cite{Szabo2006} showed that blocks of size $2\Delta-1$ are not sufficient to guarantee the existence of an IT.